carlosabalde/libvmod-redis/README.rst

 This document is licensed under the same license as the libvmod-redis project.
 See LICENSE for details.

-Implementation of the SHA-1 and CRC-16 cryptographic hash functions embedded in this VMOD (required to the optimistic execution of ``EVALSHA`` commands and to the Redis Cluster slot calculation respectively) are borrowed from the Redis server implementation:
+Implementation of the SHA-1 and CRC-16 cryptographic hash functions embedded in this VMOD (required to the optimistic execution of ``EVALSHA`` commands, and to the Redis Cluster slot calculation, respectively) are borrowed from the Redis implementation:

 * http://download.redis.io/redis-stable/src/sha1.c
 * http://download.redis.io/redis-stable/src/sha1.h